 Step 2: Store products properly and minimize waste.
 Money saved can be wasted just as easily if the product spoils, and if it’s stored poorly, this can happen very quickly.

 - Store products away from direct sunlight as this spoils many products

 - Store away from excessive humidity–the bathroom isn’t always the best place

 - Avoid jar packaging when possible.
 This isn’t absolute, but opening the jar and exposing it to air can degrade many cosmetic formulations much quicker than sealed containers and sprays that contain the product better.
 Also, using your fingers can contaminate the product over time, by leaving germs in the product

 - Don’t buy more product than you need.
-Yes, there are many 2 for 1 sales and various lines offer discounts in sets, but it’s all for naught when you end up using only a portion of the products before it expires
+Yes, there are many 2 for 1s, various lines offer discounts in sets, but it’s all for naught when you end up using only a portion of the products before it expires

 Step 3: Wait for discounts and promos.
 Cosmetic and skin care products often go on sale at predictable times, like the holidays or promo events.
 Similar to shopping for groceries, a bit of planning will save you buckets because there are always sales.

 - Pre-package sets from a single brand or line can give you an opportunity to try a wide range of products for a good deal